 We have limited experience in the human point-of-care and related human laboratory medical diagnostics sector, and we operate at a small scale in this area.
 This sector differs in many respects from the veterinary diagnostic sector.
 Significant differences include the impact of third-party reimbursement on diagnostic testing, more extensive regulation, greater product liability risks, larger competitors, a more segmented customer base, and more rapid technological innovation.
 Our limited experience and small scale in the human point-of-care and laboratory medical diagnostics sector could negatively affect our ability to successfully manage the risks and features of this sector that differ from the veterinary diagnostic sector.
-There can be no assurance that we will be successful in achieving growth and profitability in the human point-of-care and laboratory medical diagnostics sector comparable to the results we have achieved in the veterinary diagnostic sector.
+There can be no assurance that we will be successful in achieving growth and profitability in the human point-of-care and laboratory medical diagnostic sector.